foundersandcoders/ws-github-api/README.md

 This is because code coverage data gives an important insight of how effective our tests are, what parts of our source code are thoroughly executed to find out specific areas of code which are not executed by our tests.

-**Introduction code coverage tool**
+**Code coverage tool**

-[Istanbul](https://www.npmjs.com/package/istanbul) and [NYC](https://www.npmjs.com/package/nyc) are widely-used tools for testing code coverage.
+[NYC](https://www.npmjs.com/package/nyc) is a widely-used tool for testing code coverage.
-You can install them as devdependencies by simply writing a command line ```npm install --save-dev istanbul``` or ```npm install --save-dev nyc``` on terminal.
-Nyc is Istanbul's state of the art command line interface.
-The original purpose of nyc was to allow a user to capture test coverage.
+You can install them as devDependencies by simply writing a command line ```npm install --save-dev nyc``` on terminal.
+You can use it with various testing frameworks.
-These two started separately but have been merged.

 This is an example of code coverage report.
 ![istanbul report](https://files.gitter.im/rinoma/trGG/Screen-Shot-2017-07-10-at-16.20.05.png)